 For one, a personal loan can make debt repayment easier and more convenient.
 Paying off credit cards directly can mean having to juggle multiple payments, which typically vary from month to month.
 If you’re only making the minimum payments, it can take a long time before you see real progress in reducing your balances.
-Instead, you can consolidate your debts into one personal loan with a fixed monthly payment.
-You’ll know exactly how much to pay each month, and you’ll see consistent progress in paying down your debt.
+Instead, you can consolidate your debts into one personal loan with a set regular monthly payment.
+This lets you budget for your payments and see consistent progress in paying down your debt.

-You may also save money on interest with a personal loan.
+You may also save money on higher-rate debt with a personal loan.
 A credit card is a revolving debt, which means you can keep charging to the card account and adding to your outstanding balance.
-You end up owing more and more, and there’s no limit to how much total interest you could ultimately pay.
+You could end up owing more and more, and there’s no limit to how much total interest you could ultimately pay.

 A personal loan is an installment loan: you borrow the money once, and pay it off through a series of fixed payments.
 You’ll know upfront how much total interest you’ll pay and can circle the final payment date on your calendar.
 What’s more, you may be able to get a personal loan with a lower interest rate than your credit cards.

 When you have a large expense, it can make sense to take out a loan rather than using your credit card or emptying your savings.
-A credit card is great for every day purchases, but you might not want to use a higher-interest rate card on that once-in-a-lifetime cruise.
-Similarly, you might want to use a personal loan for your home remodeling so that you can leave your savings account available for long-term goals.
+A credit card is great for everyday purchases, but you might not want to use a higher-interest rate card on that once-in-a-lifetime cruise.
+Similarly, you might want to use a personal loan for your home remodeling so that you can leave your savings account available for longer-term goals.

 A personal loan can also provide the funds you need to pay off outstanding debts.
 You can make a large, lump-sum payment to significantly reduce or eliminate your debts, rather than making minimum monthly payments that sometimes barely make a dent in what you owe.
 Many people use personal loans to pay the balance on uncovered medical procedures, reduce their credit card debt, or pay back taxes owed to the government.